ibm-cloud-docs/cloud-databases/howto-vpes.md

 ## Using Virtual Private Endpoints
 {: #using-vpes}
-Virtual Private Endpoints (VPEs) are generally available in all regions except US South and US East.
-VPE availability in US South and US East is expected shortly.
+Virtual Private Endpoints (VPEs) are generally available in all regions.
 {: .note}
 ### Before you begin